Origin History of Venom

-The creature that would become Venom was born to a race of extra-terrestrial symbiotes which lived by possessing the bodies of other life-forms.
+The Origin History of Venom begins with the creature that would become Venom being born to a race of extra-terrestrial symbiotes which lived by possessing the bodies of other life-forms.
 These parasites would empower their victims with superior physical abilities at the cost of fatally draining them of adrenaline.
 According to the Planet of the Symbiotes storyline, the Venom symbiote was deemed insane by its own race after it was discovered that it desired to commit to its hosts rather than use it up.
 The symbiote was then captured and imprisoned on BattleWorld to make sure that it did not pollute the species gene pool.

 In Secret Wars issue #8, Spider-Man damages his costume in combat on BattleWorld and is directed to a facility that can provide a new one to him.
 Before having the opportunity to get a new suit, Spider-Man stumbles into the incarceration module where the symbiote was being held, he then activates the machine which releases the symbiote in the form of a black liquid.
 Spider-Man’s spider-sense initially tingles (warning him of danger) and then stops upon Spider-Man’s first contact with the liquid.
 It covers his body and reacting to Spider-Man’s thoughts about the costume worn by Julia Carpenter (the second Spider Woman), which was a black & white suit, a new costume and symbol are formed for Spider-Man.
 To Spider-Man surprise the costume was also able to mimic street clothes and provide a seemingly endless stronger supply of webbing.